tracel-ai/burn/contributor-book/src/project-architecture/backend.md

 As of now, there is only one backend decorator that supports autodiff.
 It follows the decorator pattern, making any backend differentiable.
 However, the `AutodiffBackend` trait abstracts how gradients are calculated, and other approaches to autodiff might be added later.
-For more information about how the current autodiff backend works, you can read this [blog post](https://burn.dev/blog/burn-rusty-approach-to-tensor-handling).
+For more information about how the current autodiff backend works, you can read this (slightly outdated) [blog post](https://burn.dev/blog/burn-rusty-approach-to-tensor-handling).